Scott Davies (footballer, born 1988): Non-League

 During the summer of 2016, Davies joined Oxford City where he was named as captain.

 On 30 May 2017, Davies signed for fellow National League South club Chelmsford City.
 On 19 March 2018, Davies left the club.

 In the same month, Davies joined Slough Town.
 During his time at Slough, Davies helped the club to win promotion to the National League South via the Southern League play-off's.
 In February 2019, Davies left the club to sign for Kingstonian.
 In March 2019, after five games with Kingstonian, Davies joined Harlow Town owing to a managerial change at Kingstonian.
 On 9 March 2019, Davies made his debut for Harlow in a 3–1 home win against Kingstonian.
 Davies re-joined Slough in July 2019.

 On 4 February 2020, Davies along with his teammate Louis Soares joined Southern League Premier Division Central side Biggleswade Town on loan.

 The following week he joined Staines Town on dual registration.

 Davies also joined Bracknell Town on dual registration in March 2023 but did not make any appearances.

 Coaching and management career

 On 23 November 2022, Davies was appointed manager of Slough Town, also serving as a player for the team, having taken on the role of caretaker manager the previous week.
 Having lost only once in the first month of the 2024–25 season, he was named Manager of the Month for August 2024.

+On 27 April 2026, Davies returned to National League club Aldershot Town as first-team manager.